SchoolOfCode/final-project_front-end-12/README.md

 While the app doesn't yet have full coverage of produce avaliable, this is in the works for future iterations!

-The back-end for this project can be found in [this linked repository](https://github.com/SchoolOfCode/final-project_back-end-12).
+The back-end for this project can be [found in this linked repository](https://github.com/SchoolOfCode/final-project_back-end-12).

+A recording of our presentation of this project at Bootcamp 12.0 Demo Day can be [viewed here on Youtube](https://www.youtube.com/watch?v=Oit70HijLSY&feature=youtu.be).

 ---